Bluetooth Low Energy Fundamentals

 The download should start automatically.

-3. Open up the file when it’s finished downloading, and follow the instructions to download Wireshark.
+3. Open up the downloaded file when it’s finished downloading, and follow the instructions to install Wireshark.

 Wireshark is an open-source packet analyzer, and can be used for many different protocols.
 To use it with the nRF Sniffer firmware, we offer an external capture plugin to use with Wireshark.